 The third source of information is a collection of ‘other’ datasets such as remote sensing imagery (high resolution photos of GB taken by satellite), together with owner’s own information on the forests.

 Has such an inventory ever been compiled before?

 Yes, we have been undertaking similar woodland surveys and compiling forest inventories at roughly 10 to 15-year intervals since 1924.
 A great deal of change in Britain's woodland and forests has taken place over the decades, so it has been important for us to keep the information up to date with regular new surveys.
 The inventories used to be known as the National Inventory of Woodlands & Trees (NIWT) and the most recent NIWT report, which was published in 2003, is available at www.forestry.gov.uk/inventory.

 Why 15,000 plots?
 And how were they selected for the survey?

 The plots were selected by a random selection process designed by statisticians and applied to the whole of Great Britain.
 The number of 15,000 is based on surveying one hectare for every 180 hectares of known woodland.
 Our statisticians calculate that this is the ratio needed to give us a statistically valid representative picture of the state of Britain's woodland.

-If a woodland area that I own or manage is surveyed, will specific details about my woodland be published in the NFI reports?
+I own or manage a woodland that will be surveyed - will specific details about my woodland be published in the NFI reports?

 No, the information collected about your woodland will be treated in strict confidence.
-The NFI reports are produced as summaries for Great Britain as a whole, for England, Scotland and Wales individually, and for regions in England and Scotland.
+The NFI reports are produced as summaries for Great Britain, England, Scotland and Wales, and summaries for regions in England and Scotland.
 Therefore any information about your woodland will only be used to contribute to a summary about the woodland in your region, country or Great Britain as a whole - no information about individual woodlands is given.

 It is possible that "customised" summary reports for smaller areas than the regions might be produced on request, but these, too, will be written in such a way that no information about any individual woodland or owner will be given.